wannesm/adsphd/README.md

                             show some info (compilation time, ...)
     draft                 : show info and compile the document as a draft
-    prelim                : generate a version of the document suitable to send to the jury.
-This means that the logical page is put on an A4 without info, frame, todos, ...
+    tothejury             : generate a version of the document suitable to send to the jury.
+This means that the logical page is put on an A4 without info, frame, ...
-    final                 : generate true size (cropped!) pdf without info, frame, todos, ...
+    final                 : generate true size (cropped!) pdf without info, frame, ...
-    print                 : generate true size (cropped!) pdf without info, frame, todos, ... suitable for
+    print                 : generate true size (cropped!) pdf without info, frame, ... suitable for
                             printing (basically equal to final, but
                             forcing uncolored links, even when this
                             option is given explicitly)
-    online                : generate true size (cropped!) pdf without info, frame, todos, ... suitable for
+    online                : generate true size (cropped!) pdf without info, frame, ... suitable for
                             printing (basically equal to final, but
                             forcing colored links)
     croppedpdf            : generate true size pdf